cakephp/docs/en/installation.rst

 either download an archived copy (zip/tar.gz/tar.bz2) from the main website, or check out the code from the git repository.

-To download the latest major release of CakePHP.
-Visit the main website `http://cakephp.org <http://cakephp.org>`_ and follow the "Download Now" link.
+To download the latest major release of CakePHP, visit the main website `http://cakephp.org <http://cakephp.org>`_ and follow the "Download" link.

 All current releases of CakePHP are hosted on
 `GitHub <http://github.com/cakephp/cakephp>`_.
 GitHub houses both CakePHP